What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 A1-->Y1

-Released in July 2022, Stable Diffusion 1 used CLIP-L as its sole text encoder.
+Stable Diffusion 1, released in July 2022, used CLIP-L as its text encoder.

 flowchart LR